RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Sensors and ICs/M23 Thermistors.md

 We ended up using these something like these [Vishay thermistors](https://www.vishay.com/docs/29078/ntcle413.pdf), which are nominally $10 k\ohm$ at $25\degree C$.
 They decrease resistance with temperature.
 ![[Pasted image 20240907143704.png]]
 There is a long formula to compute the temperature from the resistance of a thermistor called the [Steinhart-Hart equation](https://en.wikipedia.org/wiki/Steinhart%E2%80%93Hart_equation).
 You can find a [calculator](https://rusefi.com/Steinhart-Hart.html) for these equations online that will give you the coefficients given the table of temperature-resistance values from the manufacturer.

+>[!TIP]
-You'll want to pick values that closely bound the expected temperature range of what you want to measure, as that will improve your accuracy.
+>You'll want to pick reference values that closely bound the expected temperature range of what you want to measure, as that will improve your accuracy.

-It’s okay for this data to be noisy as it can be heavily filtered (temperature doesn’t change fast).